Sex Counselor & Therapist – Career, Salary & State Licensure

 • Interdisciplinary Studies

-Since certification requires a minimum of a master’s degree, those interested in sex therapy can look up admissions requirements for different master’s degrees to see which bachelor’s degrees qualify them for acceptance into master’s programs.
+Since certification requires a minimum of a master’s degree, those interested in sex therapy can benefit from looking up admissions requirements for different master’s degrees to see which bachelor’s degrees qualify them for acceptance into master’s programs.

 Step 1b: Take Human Sexuality Coursework